gnois/luaty/README.md

 Quick start
 ---

 Luaty only requires LuaJIT to run.

-Given a main.lt file with its required .lt files under its subfolders, Luaty can optionally transpile and generate a complete mirror folder structure with .lua output.

 With LuaJIT in your path, create a command alias for luaty

 Linux/Unix shell